 In fact, a guidance through a device has proved to be a new and effective form of psychological and physical support.
-For example, Woebot offers different strategies to improve person’s mood.
+For example, Woebot offers different strategies to improve a person’s mood.

 Patients get treatment from their therapists once a week or once every two weeks.
 However, they do not have any support between the sessions.
-“AIO can be used during the times when a person does not get treatment.
+“AIO can be used during the times when a person does not get treatment.”

-Yet, the idea behind AIO is not to replace treatment or being sold along with therapy treatment”, explains Rikke Clausen, COO and Partner.
+“Yet, the idea behind AIO is not to replace treatment or be sold along with therapy treatment,” explains Rikke Clausen, COO, and Partner.
 The main vision was to create a guidance and support system for everyone who feels a need to improve their mental and physical health.

 We all get lost sometimes in the world of achievement, get stressed from our daily work challenges, overwhelmed with life’s events.
-Everyone wants to be a perfect employee, a perfect manager, a perfect partner or parent.
+Everyone wants to be a perfect employee, a perfect manager, a perfect partner, or a parent.

 We suffer more and more from work-related stress and common occurrences like not sleeping enough or not exercising can take a toll on our mental and psychical health.
-All these issues can affect not only us, but also our relationships with others.
+All these issues can affect not only us but also our relationships with others.

-People sometimes tend to forget that a healthy body and mind are keys to optimize our performance and leading a happier life.
+People sometimes tend to forget that a healthy body and mind are keys to optimize our performance and lead a happier life.
 Yet, even those who understand the consequences of poor health habits, do not have enough motivation and persistence to change them.

 “Conversation is a more inclusive way of communicating.
 The user has a feeling of control and guidance at the same time”, explains Peter Bruun, Technical Director at Digital Agency AKQA, who was involved in building the product as conversational AI.

 Each exercise area is presented through simple challenges, supported with guided audio and video sessions.
-The users need to follow the guidance and see how each habit fits into their lifestyle.
+The users need to follow the guidelines and see how each habit fits into their lifestyle.
 AIO provides also immediate support if the user is in pain or feeling stressed.

 The health content is easily available for everyone.
-However, it is difficult to find it to the right context.
+However, it is difficult to find it in the right context.
 Some people might prefer this way of acquiring knowledge, but many get a bit lost and they need guidance.

 Daily conversation with AIO helps to build good habits.
 It is not there just to measure daily walking distance or amount of drank water.
 It is an app that brings awareness on different habits and their consequences.